Dhaval-code17/Student-Attendance-Using-face-Recognization/README.md

-we are building a Student-Attendance-Using-face-detection
+we are building a Student-Attendance system Using face-detection this is our first java project